 "When the brother demon that Agne eat rice cake was surprised to robustness of the mouth of the younger sister, sister exposed genital Makushiage the kimono to moment, as the "mouth of the above eat rice cake mouth.
 Under the mouth mouth to smother a demon."
 When you think went approached to demon brother.
 Anioni was caught off guard was died and fell under the cliff slips a leg.
 Thing to say. "

-It sounds like big sister, pulled up her kimono and exposed herself.
+It sounds like a big sister, pulled up her kimono, and exposed herself.

-Unless something was lost in translation, it sounds this:
+Unless something was lost in translation, it sounds like this:

 She smothered him with her whatchamacallit ?